The Circular Economy

 Worldwide we are seeing a shift to a more circular economy – even right here in Canada.
 The following are examples of the circular economy in action:

-Toronto Tool Library
+Whitehorse Tool Library

 Quupe is a sharing economy community for neighbours to rent things to each other.
 The service taps into the younger generation’s tendency to rent rather than buy.
 Lenders offer their recreational and hobby-oriented items for use, and renters can avoid purchasing items they might only use once.
 Quupe connects people with resources, taking care of notifications, geolocation, payments, insurance and even delivery.